mikeizbicki/cmc-csci143/topic_07_transactions/README.md

             - Tuesday 12 April (inserting data faster)
             - Tuesday 19 April (querying data faster)
     - More weekly labs/quizzes
+    - About half of the points in the class still remaining.

 - For non-graduating students:
     - You will have an additional project